LiveInChat/lool/markdown/en/policy.md

 Service Providers

-LOOOL retains service providers and suppliers to manage or support its business operations, deliver services and customer solutions and to assist with marketing and communication initiatives.
+LO_OL retains service providers and suppliers to manage or support its business operations, deliver services and customer solutions and to assist with marketing and communication initiatives.
 These providers include, for example, hosting and IT service providers, website management and support service providers, email service providers, automated data processors, and providers of marketing, and communications.
 We may share your information with these companies to enable them to provide you with services on our behalf, and for the purpose of conducting general business analysis.
 For example, we may share website usage and marketing information with our marketing partners.

 Our service providers will only use your information to perform the service for which they are engaged, while also complying with all applicable laws, and pursuant to our instructions.
 You expressly consent to your information being used as set forth in this Section.